Federal Trademark Search: Everything You Need to Know

 While it can be a complicated process, registering a federal trademark is almost always a good idea.
 Federal trademark registration provides protection for your intellectual property and allows you to bring legal action if someone infringes on your mark.
 This helps protect the reputation of your business and the monetary investment that you've made in marketing your brand.

 If you need help with performing a federal trademark search, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.